 As stated above, Patent Owner further proposes that full-surround image data include "the sampled points sufficient to provide in a standard [3D] computer graphics system a display in which changing the direction of view provides a human viewer the impression of being present at the point of projection from which the color was observed for the sampled point in P." PO Resp.
-14. To that end, Patent Owner argues (PO Resp.
-14-15) that the specification provides the following additional definitions:
+14 (emphasis omitted).
+To that end, Patent Owner argues, id., that the specification provides the following additional definitions:

-(10) INDEPENDENT VIEWING SYSTEM: an interactive viewing system in which multiple viewers can freely, independently of one another, and independently of the source of the image data, pan that image data in all directions with the effect that each viewer feels like they are "inside" of that imagery, or present at the location from which the imagery was produced, recorded, or transmitted; and
+- (10) INDEPENDENT VIEWING SYSTEM: an interactive viewing system in which multiple viewers can freely, independently of one another, and independently of the source of the image data, pan that image data in all directions with the effect that each viewer feels like they are "inside" of that imagery, or present at the location from which the imagery was produced, recorded, or transmitted; and - (11) STANDARD COMPUTER GRAPHICS SYSTEM: a computer graphics system which supports linear perspective viewing, including the changing of the focal length or the altering of the view angle, the apparent rotation of viewed objects, and/or the apparent changing of direction of vision, and the texture mapping of image data onto objects within the class of p-surface.